krisrs1128/talks/2025/20250711/notes.md

 An Early Simulation Study

-This screenshot comes from the first time I ever use simulation in a publication.
-The topic of the paper was to do a kind of multiomic analysis of some longitudinal data about the microbiom and I remember one of the questions from the reviewers was why exactly did you use this design? so the design was every single person was traced overtime, and they were given an intervention over the course of this experiment.
+Preparing this talk made me wonder about the first time I ever used simulation in a paper, and I think it was this one.
+The topic was to do a kind of multiomic analysis of some longitudinal data about the microbiome and I remember, and a natural question was -- when should we use this design? so the design was every single person was traced overtime, and they were given an intervention over the course of this experiment.
 This is pretty different from if you were just taken cross-sectional data and then divide the group into a treatment group and a control group.
-So in response to the reviewer, we ran a small extra simulation experiment to understand.
-What are the trade-offs between doing a pure case control study and a study where you intervene within a longitudinal structure, and those experiments ended up in our supplement.
+To answer this we ran a small simulation experiment.
+What are the trade-offs between doing a pure case control study and a study where you intervene within a longitudinal structure.

 ---